-Quick setting cement is the cement that loses its plasticity quicker than ordinary Portland cement, but does not achieve a higher rate of strength.
+This cement loses its plasticity quicker than ordinary Portland cement, but does not achieve a higher rate of strength.

 Phenomenon of Quick setting cement:

-Usually, when water is added into cement hydration, a chemical reaction occurs which hardens the cement where the initial setting time is 30 minutes and the final setting time is 10hrs.
+Usually, when water is added into cement hydration, a chemical reaction occurs which hardens the cement, while the initial setting time is 30 minutes and the final setting time is 10hrs.